falurg/Portfolio/README.md

 # Falur's Portfolio

-Hey there, welcome to my data portfolio!
-Here, I've put together a brief summary of my projects in the data field.
-Take a look and feel free to explore!
+My data portfolio - a snapshot of my projects and achievements in the data field.
+Enjoy!

 ## Machine Learning
 | Link | Tools | Description |